Jump to a mobile-friendly version.

 In addition to the school’s media center, classroom libraries and the bookroom will provide close proximity to literary resources.
 In-class libraries will help enhance literacy, increase time spent reading and help improve fluency, phonics, phonemic awareness, and reading comprehension.
 Funds pay for books for each class, leveled readers, and novels to support both the Georgia Standards of Excellence and the IB Inquiry-based Units.

-Specials: Art, French, Music & PE
+Specials: Art, Foreign Language, Music & PE

 Provides funds for program-enhancing training, materials and equipment to supplement what APS provides.